Oleggio/five-nines-arch-katas/README.md

 Then, we designed an [ML-powered system](hld/scenarios/dynamic-pricing/README.md) to optimize pricing for customers based on multiple factors.

-Lastly, we leveraged historical data and real-time route information to [forecast demand](hld/scenarios/demand-forecasting) and optimize fleet allocation.
+Lastly, we leveraged historical data and real-time route information to [forecast demand](hld/scenarios/demand-forecasting) and optimize fleet allocation to satisfy it.

 ### Business Capabilities Mapping